 Two people witnessed the closing of the then-open glass door found in the California History Section and Reading Room.

-While this door has opened on occasion due to natural causes, it doesn’t shut easily.
+While this door has been known to open on occasion due to natural causes, it doesn’t shut easily.
 Some force is needed to shut this door.
 Natural causes aren’t strong enough to do so.

-An odd occurrence that has happened on a regular basis begins with a missing book that is supposed to be already on the shelf.
-When the staff member who is looking for it, calls for more help, the helper looks in the same spot where the book is supposed to be and also can’t find it.
-Finally, a full-scale hunt ensues, with four people looking for the same book.
-After awhile, one of the staff members will look once more at the place where the book is supposed to be, and there it will be; the exact place where all of the book hunting party had already checked.
+An odd occurrence that happens on a regular basis begins with a missing book that is supposed to be on the shelf.
+When the staff member who is looking for it, calls for help, the helper looks where the book is supposed to be and also can’t find it.
+Finally, a full-scale hunt ensues, with up to four people looking for the same book.
+After awhile, one of the staff members will look once more in the place where the book is supposed to be, and there it will be.

-(Perhaps this spirit decided to help them find it, or was using it himself and returned it.
-Perhaps he is letting them know that he is still there, ready to help them.)
+(Perhaps the spirit responsible for this decided to help the staff find it, or was using it himself and returned it.
+Perhaps he is letting them know that he is still there, ready to help.)